lorenzwalthert/strcode/README.md

 <!-- You can learn more about structuring code in [Bono Usu](https://github.com/lorenzwalthert/bonousu/blob/devel/docs/commenting-code.html),
 a guide for good practice in R programming. -->

+The animation below shows using `strcode` for basic code structuring.
+Embedding semantics is similar

 <img src="https://raw.githubusercontent.com/lorenzwalthert/strcode/master/demos/strcode_v0.2.0_video_to_gif2_large.gif" width="650px" />

 <a id="install"></a>